Russel88/DAtest/README.md

 The methods run in parallel, and by default the number of cores used is one less than available.
-It has been tested to work on Windows, OS X and Linux Debian.
-It can be changed with the `cores` argument. `cores = 1` will turn off parallel computing.
+It has been tested to work on Windows, OS X and GNU/Linux Debian.
+It can be changed with the `cores` argument.
+`cores = 1` will turn off parallel computing.
 If the function is terminated before ending you might get the following warning, which can safely be ignored:

     closing unused connection X (...)